 It’s a country full of world champion dancers, so it’s no surprise that Colombians can move.
 A visitor gets itchy feet just watching their Latin flair on the dancefloor.
 But even though plenty of Colombians have been dancing since birth, it’s not that difficult to catch up.
+Discover how to dance like a Colombian!
 Just learn the steps, feel the beat and set your hips in motion!

 Salsa dancing may have begun in New York City but it would be nothing without its Latin roots – namely Colombia, Cuba and Puerto Rico – and each of its “homes” has its own style.
 Colombian salsa is often called Cali-style because the city of Cali is the “World Capital of Salsa” (it’s played and danced everywhere).
 Colombian salsa is not easy, in fact, the intricacy and precision of its steps is one reason Colombian salseros win so many World Championships.
 But despite the quick steps and skips, the Colombian basic step (a form of “kick forward, step back”) is relatively easy to master and will ensure you survive the night at any Colombian salsa club.
 (You may also enjoy: Colombian artists to watch)